Senary: Natural languages

 Despite the rarity of cultures that group large quantities by 6, a review of the development of numeral systems suggests a threshold of numerosity at 6 (possibly being conceptualized as "whole", "fist", or "beyond five fingers"), with 1–6 often being pure forms, and numerals thereafter being constructed or borrowed.

-The Ndom language of Indonesian New Guinea is reported to have senary numerals.
+The Ndom language of Western New Guinea, Indonesia, is reported to have senary numerals.
 Mer means 6, mer an thef means 6 × 2 = 12, nif means 36, and nif thef means 36 × 2 = 72.

 Another example from Papua New Guinea are the Yam languages.
 In these languages, counting is connected to ritualized yam-counting.
 These languages count from a base six, employing words for the powers of six; running up to 66 for some of the languages.
 One example is Komnzo with the following numerals: nibo (61), fta (62 [36]), taruba (63 [216]), damno (64 [1296]), wärämäkä (65 [7776]), wi (66 [46656]).

-Some Niger-Congo languages have been reported to use a senary number system, usually in addition to another, such as decimal or vigesimal.
+Some Niger–Congo languages have been reported to use a senary number system, usually in addition to another, such as decimal or vigesimal.

 Proto-Uralic has also been suspected to have had senary numerals, with a numeral for 7 being borrowed later, though evidence for constructing larger numerals (8 and 9) subtractively from ten suggests that this may not be so.

 Base 36 as senary compression

 For some purposes, senary might be too small a base for convenience.
 This can be worked around by using its square, base 36 (hexatrigesimal), as then conversion is facilitated by simply making the following replacements:

-Thus, the base-36 number WIKIPEDIA36 is equal to the senary number 5230323041222130146.
-In decimal, it is 91,730,738,691,298.
+Thus, the base-36 number WIKI36 is equal to the senary number 523032306.
+In decimal, it is 1,517,058.

-The choice of 36 as a radix is convenient in that the digits can be represented using the Arabic numerals 0–9 and the Latin letters A–Z: this choice is the basis of the base36 encoding scheme.
+The choice of 36 as a radix is convenient in that the digits can be represented using the Arabic numerals 0–9 and the Latin letters A–Z; this choice is the basis of the base36 encoding scheme.
 The compression effect of 36 being the square of 6 causes a lot of patterns and representations to be shorter in base 36: